-NOTE: My friend and colleague Jeff Patton is the author of an upcoming book on the general topic of User Stories and especially the technique of Story Mapping.
+NOTE: My friend and colleague Jeff Patton is the author of a book on the general topic of User Stories and especially the technique of Story Mapping.
 I was asked to write a foreword for this new book, and this article is an excerpt from the foreword.
 I was also a reviewer of the book and it is definitely a must-read for any product person and fills a very big gap in the current library of Agile titles.
-If you’d like to pre-order the book you can do so from O’Reilly.

 I’ve had the extremely good fortune to be able to work with many of the very best technology product teams in the world.
 People creating the products you use and love every day.
 Teams that are literally changing the world.

 I’ve also been brought in to try to help with companies that are not doing so well.
 Startups racing to get some traction before the money runs out.
 Larger companies struggling to replicate their early innovation.
 Teams failing to continuously add value to their business.
 Leaders frustrated with how long it takes to go from idea to reality.
 Engineers exasperated with their product managers.